codesport/admin-panel/README.md

 The learner is guided in creating stateful and interactive [master-detail interface](https://www.google.com/search?q=what+is+a+master-detail+list%3F) with Create, Update, and Delete (CRUD) functionality.
 This application may be readily adapted to create variety of applications (e.g., online store, an addressbok, and a todo-list).

+Given the comprehensiveness of this tutorial, it is strongly recommended that you use the navigation menu to focus on sections most relevant to your learning needs.

+Finally, the code is fairly well documented, so you are also encouraged to read through the comments within the codebase.

 ## License

 Additionally this project is being made available to the public under an MIT open source license.

-Given the comprehensiveness of this tutorial, it is strongly recommended that you use the navigation menu to focus on sections most relevant to your learning needs.

 # Authorship Credits